eyulf/alexgardner.id.au/_posts/2018-03-24-forge-building-part-1.md

     </div>
 </div>

 Then I made liberal use of a big overhead router and table saw at a local maker space (aptly called [MakerSpace][makerspace]).
-My plan at this stage was to use sliding dovetails to fit the ends to the sides, however the receiving side ended up snapping on the first test fit so I propmtly scrapped that idea.
+My plan at this stage was to use sliding dovetails to fit the ends to the sides, however the receiving side ended up snapping on the first test fit so I promptly scrapped that idea.

 <div class="box alt">
     <div class="row uniform 50%">